bajinaji/stocksales/README.md

-# stock sales profit making short sighted guru
+# stock sales profit making samples
+## Thoughts
+This seems to be an NP Complete scenario, similar to a travelling salesman problem (although my math is not strong these days), so as you see I've tried effectively brute force methods progressing to limiting the number of calls as much as possible using memoization.
+<br><br><br>
+## 1. Compulsive Buyer
 ### Requirements
-Python 3+
+* Python 3+
-pandas installed and accessible (use good old pip)
+* pandas installed and accessible (use good old pip)
 ***
 ### Run project
 - Run "python compulsiveBuyer.py" from a bash shell